labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-generate-while/step1.md

-# Generate While Condition Is Met
+# Generator That Produces Values While a Condition is True

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Creates a generator, that keeps producing new values as long as the given condition is met.
+To start coding, open the Terminal/SSH and type `node`.
+This will create a generator that keeps producing new values as long as the given condition is met.

-- Initialize the current `val` using the `seed` value.
-- Use a `while` loop to iterate while the `condition` function called with the current `val` returns `true`.
+The generator is initialized with a `seed` value, which is used to initialize the current `val`.
+A `while` loop is then used to iterate while the `condition` function called with the current `val` returns `true`.

-- Use `yield` to return the current `val` and optionally receive a new seed value, `nextSeed`.
-- Use the `next` function to calculate the next value from the current `val` and the `nextSeed`.
+The `yield` keyword is used to return the current `val` and optionally receive a new seed value, `nextSeed`.
+The `next` function is used to calculate the next value from the current `val` and the `nextSeed`.

 ```js
 const generateWhile = function* (seed, condition, next) {